 Unlike standard dental treatments, the entire implant procedure can be quite complicated, and it may take a few months before everything is completely healed.
 As Dr. Ben Kacos, a cosmetic dentist in Shreveport, LA, says, dental implants are great for replacing missing teeth or being used to anchor a set of dentures.
 However, a lot of thought has to go into the decision to install them.
 Unlike other dental treatments, implants are designed as a permanent tooth replacement option.
-They can last for more than 25 years with proper care and maintenance.
+Our friend Dr. Leeson, a dentist St. Petersburg, explains that they can last for more than 25 years with proper care and maintenance.

 So what should you know before getting a dental implant?

 Installing a Dental Implant Takes a While

 You won’t walk out of Shreveport dentist’s office with a dental implant after one appointment.
 The dental implant procedure is usually an outpatient surgery performed in stages with intermittent healing periods between procedures.
 The process of placing a dental implant involves a number of stages.
 Due to its complexity and the time needed to heal, the entire process can take months to complete.